Fireye04/treehouse/README.md

 #### Days

 This game is structured around a series of days.
 At the beginning of each one, players must decide how the hours at their disposal are spent.
 Each "day" every player contributes one event that occurred at school, home, or elsewhere that day and the group can optionally play that as a scene.
-Bonus progression points are provided if the event is related to a flaw, vice, or trouble.
+Remove 2 stress if the event is related to a flaw, vice, or trouble.

 ### Spare time